coffeebeats/gdbuild/docs/installation.md

 ## **Pre-built binaries (recommended)**

+> [!WARNING]
-> ⚠️ **WARNING:** It's good practice to inspect an installation script prior to execution.
+> It's good practice to inspect an installation script prior to execution.
 The scripts are included in this repository and can be reviewed prior to use.

 ### **Linux/MacOS**